Grey-headed flying fox: Reproduction

 Matings are generally observed between March and May, but the most likely time of conception is April.
 Most mating takes place in the territories and during the day.
 Females have control over the copulation process, and males may have to keep mating with the same females.
 Females usually give birth to one young each year.
 Gestation lasts around 27 weeks, and pregnant females give birth between late September and November.
 Late births into January are sometimes observed.
 The altricial newborns rely on their mothers for warmth.
 For their first three weeks, young cling to their mothers when they go foraging.
 After this, the young remain in the roosts.
 By January, young are capable of sustained flight, and by February, March or April are fully weaned.

 Predation

 Flying foxes are preyed on by eagles, goannas and snakes.

 The camps of P. poliocephalus attract a number of larger predators. including both terrestrial and aerial hunters.

 The sea eagle Haliaeetus leucogaster will capture these bats in flight as they leave their roosts.

 The snake species Morelia spilota is frequently found as a resident at these camps, lazily selecting an individual from the apparently unconcerned group at a branch.
 The bat is seized in the jaws and encircled by the python's body, then swallowed head first to be digested over the next week.

-The species was reported by John Gould as being eaten by the indigenous Australians.
+The species was reported by John Gould as being eaten by Indigenous Australians.